CrazyCoder613/awesome-vue/README.md

 - [vue-m-validator](https://github.com/silksofthesoul/vue-m-validator) - Model data validation library, for VueJs.
 - [vue-isyourpasswordsafe](https://github.com/Pitu/vue-isyourpasswordsafe) - A small utility written in Vue that checks if the given password has been leaked against the Have I Been Pwned API.
 - [vue-form-send](https://github.com/AlekseyPleshkov/vue-form-send) - A Vue.js directive for sending data from form and primitive validation
-- [FormVuelar](https://github.com/janiskelemen/formvuelar) - Vue form components with server-side validation in mind
+- [FormVuelar](https://github.com/janiskelemen/formvuelar) - Vue form components with server side validation in mind
 - [vue-final-validate](https://phphe.github.io/vue-final-validate/) - Vue validation solution from my development experience, support nested, async.
 - [vform](https://github.com/cretueusebiu/vform) - A simple way to handle Laravel back-end validation in Vue.
 - [vue-form-container](https://github.com/VitorLuizC/vue-form-container) - A `Provider Component` that encapsulate your forms and handle their states and validations.